speedment/speedment-doc/pages/maven.md

 ## The Configuration File
 Speedment stores the configuration of the database metadata in a special JSON file that, by default, is located in the file `src/main/json/speedment.json`

 The Tool's purpose is basically to maintain this file and to generate code.
-We can do manual changes to the file and the changes will immediately affect the plugins and how code is generate, once the plugin are started.
+Manual changes to the file can be done and the changes will immediately affect the plugins and how code is generate, once the plugins are started.

 ## Specifying a Configuration File
 See [Command Line Parameters]({{page.permalink}}#command-line-parameters) for information on how to specify a custom configuration file.

 ## Resetting the Configuration File
-If the configuration file is removed, the Tool will be reset and we can start all over with a clean sheet.
+If the configuration file is removed, the Tool will be reset and you can start all over with a clean sheet.

 {% include prev_next.html %}